schalkventer/schalkventer/README.md

 - 👪 **_Administrative Director_** at [Front-end Development South Africa (FEDSA)](https://fedsa.org), a non-profit organisation (NPC #: _202015998708_) acting as an administrative umbrella for various projects that facilitate sharing of knowledge between practitioner and aspiring practitioner within the South Africa field of front-end development .

-- 📈 **_UI Engineering Lead_** at [Pametrics](https://www.palmetrics.co.za), a SaaS platform that integrates with the Takealot API as a means to provide merchants with actionable data analysis, filters and alerts.
+- 📈 **_UI Engineering Lead_** at [Pametrics](https://www.palmetrics.co.za), a SaaS platform that integrates with the Takealot API as means to provide merchants with actionable data analysis, filters and alerts.

-- 🎓 **_Academic Head_** at [Codespace](https://www.codespace.co.za/), an Income Share Agreement (ISA) driven organization providing candidates access to a Software Engineering programme for free, which they partially then partially repay as part of their salary once they are employed in their field of studyd.
+- 🎓 **_Academic Head_** at [Codespace](https://www.codespace.co.za/), an Income Share Agreement (ISA) driven organization providing candidates access to a Software Engineering programme for free, which they partially repay only as part of their salary once employed in their field of study.

 - 🔐 **_Product Design Lead_** at [Umazi](https://www.umazi.io), a digital-identity platform that provide the means to share verified identity data securely in a decentralised manner.